act-rules/act-rules.github.io/_drafts/SC1-4-1-link-style-in-text.md

 Test mode: [automatic][AUTO]

 Determine `color` and `background-color` of the link and it's block-like ancestor.
-If the background-color is transparent, use getElementsFromPoint to locate the closest underlying element that does have a `background-color` and use that value.
+If the background-color is transparent, locate the closest underlying element that does have a `background-color` and use that value.
+(GetElementsFromPoint can be used for this.)

 1. C1 = contrast difference of surrounding text `color` and link `color`

-2. C2 = contrast difference surrounding text `background-colo` and link `background-color`
+2. C2 = contrast difference surrounding text `background-color` and link `background-color`

 If C1 or C2 is more than 3:1, continue with [Step 3](#step-3-focus-state)